wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Clone release scripts from <code>https://github.com/wordpress-mobile/release-toolkit-gutenberg-mobile</code> or pull the latest version if you already have it.
+<p>o Clone release scripts from <code>https://github.com/wordpress-mobile/release-toolkit-gutenberg-mobile</code> or pull the latest version if you already have it.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->